Varlamov, Lee lead Islanders to 1-0 win over Avalanche - WHIZ News

 Lee’s 12th goal of the year goal snapped the Islanders’ goal drought at 139:21.
 Brock Nelson had been the last Islanders player to find the back of the net, scoring the team’s lone goal last Thursday against the New Jersey Devils.
 New York was shut out 3-0 at Toronto on Saturday night.

-Varlamov managed to make several key saves throughout the night, including a point-blank stop on Nathan MacKinnon in the closing minutes of the game.
-Jordan Eberle followed it up seconds later with a diving save to protect the net while Varlamov was caught out of position.
+“You want to get one for the boys,” Lee said about breaking the scoring drought.
+“We’ve all been gripping (our sticks) a little tightly and we’re in a 0-0 hockey game in the third period in our building.
+Just a good opportunity to win a game.
+Just to get one was a relief on everyone.”

 Entering the contest, the Avalanche and Islanders had been trending in different directions in scoring.
-New York had one goal in the previous two contests, while Colorado had totaled 12 in its last two games.
+New York had one goal in the previous two contests, while Colorado had totaled 12 in its last two.

 The Avalanche looked as though they had broken a scoreless tie in the middle of the second.
 Nikita Zadorov was able to beat Varlamov from the slot, but the goal was overturned after the Islanders successfully challenged the play for offsides.